SAP-samples/upscale-commerce-custom-component/native-extension-examples/relayed-event-receptor/README.md

 3. Make use of RelayedEventReceptorService how you see fit

-As shown in the sample component provided (relayed-event-receptor/projects/relayed-event-receptor/src/lib/relayed-event-receptor.component.ts), you may subscribe to the RelayEventReceptorService's customComponentEventStream to receive all events which are emitted by the relay custom component.
+As shown in the sample component provided (relayed-event-receptor/projects/relayed-event-receptor/src/lib/relayed-event-receptor.component.ts), you may subscribe to the RelayedEventReceptorService's customComponentEventStream to receive all events which are emitted by the relay custom component.
 Please refer to the docs linked above for examples of how the native extension can take advantage of these the events.

 4. Publish Component Library

-Open the relay-event-receptor folder in terminal and execute commands to install all dependencies, build, and package the application.
+Open the relayed-event-receptor folder in terminal and execute commands to install all dependencies, build, and package the application.
 For the current release, neither upscale-web-storefront-sdk nor caas-service-client-angular will be available publicly.
 For now, they will be bundled together with the PWA app.
 Download a new PWA app from Workbench, and there will be a "libs" folder containing the .tgz files you'll need to install.

 Copy "libs" from the PWA to the root of custom-component-samples

 The exact commands are as follows:

     npm install
-    ng build relay-event-receptor
+    ng build relayed-event-receptor
-    npm pack ./dist/relay-event-receptor
+    npm pack ./dist/relayed-event-receptor

 Host the generated tarball (.tgz) for the component library in a public environment such as NPM, GitHub, or S3.
-(Default tarball would be named "relay-event-receptor-0.0.1.tgz")
+(Default tarball would be named "relayed-event-receptor-0.0.1.tgz")

 5. Create Native Extension